khirodsahoo93/llm_engineering/README.md

-# 🚀 LLM Engineering Projects & Portfolio
+# 🚀 LLM Engineering Projects & Learning Portfolio

-Welcome to my comprehensive collection of Large Language Model (LLM) engineering projects, machine learning implementations, and data science work.
-This repository showcases my journey through advanced AI concepts, practical implementations, and performance optimizations.
+Welcome to my learning journey through the **LLM Engineering Course** by [Edward Donner](https://www.linkedin.com/in/eddonner/).
+This repository contains my implementations, experiments, and enhancements based on the course materials, showcasing my progression through advanced AI concepts and practical implementations.

+> **Course Credit**: This work is based on the excellent [LLM Engineering Course](https://edwarddonner.com/2024/11/13/llm-engineering-resources/) by Edward Donner.
+All original course materials and concepts belong to the course creator.

 ## 📋 Table of Contents